 The price sources of financial assets and securities sold under repurchase agreements correspond to prices of professional counterparties published by international financial information services providers, such as Bloomberg.
-The fair value of margin loans and financing obligations for disclosure purposes is based on discounted cash flows using a loan rate of 7.01% (2019: 7.41%) that represent the average lending rate of the financial system of Panama.
+The fair value of margin loans and financing obligations for disclosure purposes is based on discounted cash flows using a loan rate of 6.94% (2020: 7.01%) that represent the average lending rate of the financial system of Panama.
 This fair value is classified in the fair value hierarchy as "Level 3" due to the use of unobservable data.

-The table below describes the valuation techniques, the input data used and the significant unobservable input data in measuring the fair value of the instruments classified in Level 3 as of December 31, 2020:
+The table below describes the valuation techniques, the input data used and the significant unobservable input data in measuring the fair value of the instruments classified in Level 3 as of December 31, 2021:

-Sensitivity of the measurement to the fair value,
+Financial instrument Valuation technique and input data used Significant unobservable input data Sensitivity of the measurement to the fair value, regarding the non-observable significant input data

-Significant regarding the non- observable

-Financial Valuation technique unobservable input significant input

-instrument and input data used data data

-The discount rate
+- The discount rate

 used to discount the

 flows comprises the The higher the

 price of the shares discount rate, the

 subject to the last lower the market

 Capital Shares Discounted cash flows transaction date. value.